For Jim McMahon's Red Hook Sandy flood map go here.

 Federal government's ready.gov guide to preparing for a hurricane.

 Floodsmart.gov. the official site of the National Flood Insurance Program.
 Homeowners, renters, businesses need flood insurance if they live in a Special Flood Hazard Area (SFHA).

 New York City emergency preparedness:

-NYC’s Office of Emergency Management (OEM) has coastal flood prep info, a notification system for all hazards, called Notify NYC, customizable by zip code, an Advanced Warning System for organizations that serve the access and functional needs community and the Hurricane Evacuation Zone Finder, among other resources.
+NYC’s Emergency Management has coastal flood prep info, a notification system for all hazards, called Notify NYC, customizable by zip code, an Advanced Warning System for organizations that serve the access and functional needs community and the Hurricane Evacuation Zone Finder, among other resources.

-FloodHelpNY, launched September 2016, is the portal through which homeowners can access information about eligibility for the Residential Technical Assistance Pilot Program (RTAPP), which was proposed through Red Hook’s NY Rising Committee and others and is now being implemented by the Governor’s Office of Storm Recovery GOSR and the Center for New York City Neighborhoods.
+The site was launched September 2016, is a portal through which homeowners could access information about eligibility for the Residential Technical Assistance Pilot Program (RTAPP), which was proposed through Red Hook’s NY Rising Committee and others. and implemented by the Governor’s Office of Storm Recovery GOSR and the Center for New York City Neighborhoods.

-This pilot program allows homeowners to find out whether they qualify for the program (we heard they were accepting 1,600 homeowners for the pilot).
-If a homeowner qualifies, they will receive a free resiliency audit of their property, retrofitting advice and financial counseling.
-They will also receive an elevation certificate, if they don't have one - also for free.
+This pilot program allowed homeowners to find out whether they qualify for the program (we heard they were accepting 1,600 homeowners for the pilot).
+If a homeowner qualified, they receive a free resiliency audit of their property, retrofitting advice and financial counseling.
+They also received an elevation certificate, if they don't have one - also for free.

 PortSide NewYork’s resiliency experience